RutledgeGroupMIT/UEF/README.md

 ## Implementation Details

 The simulation box used in the boundary conditions developed by Hunt and Dobson does not have a consistent alignment relative to the applied flow field.
 This can be seen in the video of the simulation box under uniaxial extension at the top of the page.
 LAMMPS utilizes an upper-triangular simulation box, making it impossible to express the evolving simulation box in the same coordinate system as the flow field.
-The USER-UEF package keeps track of two coordinate systems: the flow frame, and the upper triangular LAMMPS frame.
+The UEF package keeps track of two coordinate systems: the flow frame, and the upper triangular LAMMPS frame.
 The coordinate systems are related to each other through the QR decomposition, as is illustrated in the image below.

 <img src="https://github.com/danicholson/UEF/blob/master/img/frames.jpg?raw=true" width=300 />

 During most molecular dynamics operations, the system is represented in the LAMMPS frame.
 Only when the positions and velocities are updated is the system rotated to the flow frame, and it is rotated back to the LAMMPS frame immediately afterwards.
 For this reason, all vector-valued quantities (except for the tensors from `compute pressure/uef` and `compute temp/uef`) will be computed in the LAMMPS frame.
-Rotationally invariant scalar quantites like the temperature and hydrostatic pressure, on the other hand, will be computed correctly.
+Rotationally invariant scalar quantities like the temperature and hydrostatic pressure, on the other hand, will be computed correctly.
 Additionally, the system is in the LAMMPS frame during all of the output steps, and therefore trajectory files made using the `dump` command will be in the LAMMPS frame unless the `dump cfg/uef` command is used.

 ## Examples